 Cited in a newspaper report, Asian Americans have the highest rates of workplace discrimination in the U.S. And as per the study, though about 31 percent of Asian Americans surveyed reported incidents of discrimination.
 Compared to other racial, ethnic, or minority groups, African Americans file fewer complaints to the Employment Equal Opportunity Commission at 26 percent.
 As a result, the study reinforces a quiet and docile image of Asian Americans.
 Hence, making them an easy target for racism.

 As enshrined by the civil rights movement, no group should be treated with hostility and contempt.

 Asian American women face biases more than twice as compared to men.
 Such biases are apparent in incidents of harassment, current conditions in the workplace, and the system of work assignments.

 The most frequent type of workplace discrimination cited by survey respondents are the following:

 Sex bias (at 26 percent)

 Racial bias (at 23 percent)

 Age bias (at 17 percent)

-Most of these incidents are related to decisions on employment promotion and unequal pay to employees.
-Other types include favoritism, sexual orientation, and language, but these are not covered by federal law.
+Most of these incidents relate to decisions on employment promotion and unequal pay to employees.
+Other types include favoritism, sexual orientation, and language, but the federal laws don’t cover them.

 Three Unfair and Stifling Stereotypes